Carolan is a retired teacher and St. Louis native. As a right-brained creative/online solopreneur, she is devoted to writing and research.

 Heading north from Alton, you'll pass quaint riverside villages like Elsah and Chautauqua.
 North from Elsah, you'll pass Raging Rivers Water Park, and just a few miles north, make a stop in the town of Grafton, Illinois.

 Here, you might antique shop, have ice cream, go on a river tour or dine.
-Despite the many floods Grafton has endured, the town has managed not only to thrive but even to grow in recent years.
+Despite the many floods Grafton has endured, the town has managed not only to survive but even to thrive in recent years.
 The north end of town has especially grown, with new wineries, the new marina and the riverfront condos.

 Pere Marquette State Park